hemeryar/coi-with-popups/README.md

 A secondary objective is to build on the solution to improve security against XS-Leaks in general, by making a solution that could be suitable to a wide.

 ## Why does crossOriginIsolated require COOP: same-origin
-For a page to be `crossOriginIsolated`, we need to be able to put it in its own process.
-This is the only thing that guarantees that the browser can actually make a page safe following Spectre.
-For a browser being "able to" means not breaking specifications, and in particular not restricting DOM scripting, which is impossible across processes. `COOP: same-origin` was designed to disable that capability for popups.
+Because of [Spectre](https://spectreattack.com/), OS processs are now the only strong security boundary. `crossOriginIsolated` makes Spectre easier to exploit via powerful APIs, so we need to be able to put `crossOriginIsolated` pages in their own process.
+To be able to honor that, we cannot allow synchronous scripting to popups. `COOP: same-origin` was designed to sever the opener for that reason.

 </br>